enso-org/enso/doc/design/syntax/syntax.md

 hint, the final inferred type would be
 `Int in c1 -> Int in c2 -> Int in IO | c1 | c2`.

-TODO: The above information about contexts could be removed from here as its pretty advanced.
+TODO: The above information about contexts could be removed from here as it is pretty advanced.
 We should just mention that explicit type signatures are hints everywhere BUT function definitions and new type definitions, where they are constraining possible values.